 Do I get the same protection on transactions I make with Apple Pay as I do with my physical card?

 Yes.
-Just like your physical credit and debit cards, your BMO Harris Bank virtual credit and debit cards are covered by Zero Liability. footnote *
+Just like your physical credit and debit cards, your BMO Bank virtual credit and debit cards are covered by Zero Liability. footnote *

 Will merchants receive my physical card number?

 Most merchants won’t have access to your physical card number; they’ll receive the unique Device Account Number associated with your credit or debit card.
 Please note: MasterCard registered must provide your physical card number to certain transit merchants (e.g., subway systems) in order to process real-time decisions about whether or not to approve your purchase.